Host Guide - Newbie Nights

 - Make sure that everybody gets a name badge, you can have them fill it out themselves.

-- If they are new to our group ask them to review our policy document.
+- If they are new to our group ask them to review our policy document (included in the folders at tables).

-- Direct them to the character sheets and have them pick a character to play.
+- Direct them to a table and ask them to look over the character folders character to play.

 If the guests have any questions answer them as best as you can, deferring game play discussions to later in the evenings.